felipemfb/Edge_Detection/README.md

 # Edge_Prediction
-Edge prediction using OpenCV with the following detectors:
+Edge prediction using OpenCV with the following detectors: Sobel, Canny and Laplace